How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Results and discussion

 \subsection{Hydrogen production depending on external conditions: $c_{H_2}^{\ex}$ and $c_+^{\ex}$}

-From experimental data, we know that, unlike active pellets, nucleation-inhibited pellets show a strongly varying productivity under different external conditions, ranging from $80-90\%$ of that of an active state in a flow-through reactor~\cite{uhrig2024reactivation} to $<2\%$ in a batch experiment~\cite{solymosi2022nucleation}.
-Such a variation in the performance of inhibited pellets upon changing from batch to flow-through conditions is quite surprising, since these experiments have been performed at very similar thermodynamic conditions.
-Such a sensitivity to batch and flow-through conditions may be due to very different concentrations of hydrogen and LOHC compounds at the surface of the pellets.
+From experimental data, it is known that, in contrast to active pellets, nucleation-inhibited pellets exhibit strongly condition-dependent productivity.
+Their performance ranges from approximately $80–-90$\% of the active state in a flow-through reactor~\cite{uhrig2024reactivation} to less than 2\% in batch experiments~\cite{solymosi2022nucleation}.
+This pronounced change in the performance of inhibited pellets when transitioning from batch to flow-through conditions is striking, as the experiments were conducted under very similar thermodynamic conditions.
+Here, we show that this behavior can be attributed to differences in the hydrogen concentration at the pellet surface, arising from distinct transport conditions.

 Accordingly, we use Eq.~\eqref{eq:qinh_nondim} to calculate the flux of hydrogen $q^{\inh}_{H_2}$ as a function of hydrogen concentration, $c_{H_2}^{\ex}$, and the local degree of hydrogenation, $c_{+}^{\ex}$, imposed at the surface of the pellet.
 Fig.~\ref{fig:qh2}(a) shows the non-dimensional hydrogen flux, $q^{\inh}_{H_2}$ as a function of $c_{H_2}^{\ex}$ for some values of $c_+^{\ex}$ and $\Da_+=10$.
 As the hydrogen concentration at the pellet surface increases, hydrogen production decreases due to the back reaction.
 For each degree of hydrogenation, there exists a critical supersaturation level at which hydrogen production stops.
 Beyond this point, the system switches from dehydrogenation to hydrogenation: the hydrogen flux changes sign.
 Interestingly, as shown in Fig.~\ref{fig:qh2}(b), this data (as well as additional data points for $c_{H_2}^{\ex}<12$ and $c_{+}^{\ex}<0.9$) collapse onto a master curve when $q_{H_2}$ is plotted as a function of the reaction term, calculated at the pellet surface $s_{H_2}^{\ex}=s_{H_2}(c_{H_2}^{\ex},c_{+}^{\ex})$.
 This means that productivity of the pellet in this range of parameters is fully defined by the source term at its surface and can be expressed in terms of the effectiveness factor, as defined in \cite{kao1968effectiveness,rios2023revisiting}.